Below are interviews, podcasts, articles, and videos featuring Freshwater staff and stories.

 July 8, 2021

 St. Paul, MN—Freshwater’s eighth annual Big Island & Back!
 10K Paddle will take place on Saturday, August 7, 2021 starting at 9 am.
 Tune up your canoe, kayak, or paddleboard and head on over to Excelsior on Saturday, Aug.
 7, for a friendly race out around Big Island and back.
 The race will start near the swim area at Excelsior Beach Park.
 Freshwater’s goal is to get paddlers of all ages and skill levels out on Lake Minnetonka for a great community summer event and raise money for a couple of worthy causes.
-Read more
+Learn more >

 Water storage program included in final environment deal